airalab/robonomics-wiki/docs/connect-any-ros-compatitable-robot-under-robonomics-parachain-control-1.md

 echo "ON" | ./robonomics io write launch -r <DRONE_ADDRESS> -s <EMPLOYER’S_KEY>
 ```
 Where `<DRONE_ADDRESS>`  and `<EMPLOYER’S_KEY>` are replaced with  previously saved strings accordingly.
-You should see the log `"Taking Off"` and the drone should start Flying:
+You should see the log `"Taking Off"` and the drone should start flying:

 ![flying](./images/drone-demo/flying.jpg "flying")

 That's how any ROS-compatitable robot can be controlled by Robonomics parachain control.
+Proceed to part 2 to learn more